Our blogs

 Phonics

-Some of us have comparing the aw and au sounds.
+Some of us have been comparing the different au spellings: au in author and aw in yawn.

 Maths